Kaaterskill Floor Plan

 Hotel Kaaterskill Talk and Walk July 13 and 14 – can you help?

 In a talk by George Harding and me, Bob Gildersleeve, on Friday July 13 we will use photos donated to MTHS by George and other materials to travel in our imagination to the Hotel on the top of South Mountain just a mile from the Catskill Mountain House.
 We have a vast amount of information, but we could use some help to bring our visit to life.
 This photo shows the best floor plan that we have.
 It came from Francis Overbaugh’s “Hotel Kaaterskill Clippings from the Past” which can be found on Tim Mallery’s Catskill Archive Website.
-There are two difficulties with the image of the floor plan: it is too small to read detail and there may be a missing floor.
+There are two difficulties with the image of the floor plan: it is too small (right click and view image to see the best size we have) to read detail and there may be a missing floor.
 We suspect the floors were numbered in the European practice of saying that the first floor was one flight up.
 The second floor room numbers that we can read start with a 3 and the 3rd floor rooms start with a 4 and is missing a whole wing that photos show was there.
 We’ve checked our archives and asked at the County Records room and the Greene County Historical Society and neither have a floor plan of the hotel.

 Train station will be open